Entry of women to Sabarimala

 Women and girls between 10 and 50 years of age were legally banned from entering Sabarimala from 1991 to 2018.

 Sabarimala Temple is a Hindu temple dedicated to Shasta, located in Pathanamthitta District, Kerala, India.
 Women and girls of reproductive age have traditionally not been permitted to worship there, as Shasta is a celibate deity.
 In 1991, the Kerala High Court upheld this practice, and from then on, women and girls between the ages of 10 and 50 were legally barred from entering the temple.

 In September 2018, a landmark judgement of the Supreme Court of India ruled that all Hindu pilgrims, regardless of gender, could enter the temple.
 The Constitution bench of the Supreme Court held that "any exception placed on women because of biological differences violates the Constitution."
 Specifically, the court held that the ban violated the right to equality under Article 14 and the right to freedom of religion under Article 25.

 This verdict led to protests by millions of Ayyappan devotees who opposed the verdict.
 A month later, about ten female activists attempted to enter the temple despite threats of physical assault but they were unsuccessful.
-On 2 January 2019, two women successfully entered the temple through a rear gate, prompting priests to close the shrine temporarily for purification rituals.
+On 2 January 2019, two women successfully entered the temple through a rear gate, prompting priests to close the shrine temporarily for "purification rituals".
+Sabarimala Reference Hearing is ongoing in the Supreme Court starting from 15 April 2026.

 Legend

 Many legends exist about the god Ayyappan and the creation of the temple.

 One legend concerns Ayyappan, the celibate deity of Sabarimala Temple, and the evil demoness Mahishi whom he defeated in battle.
 Mahishi had been cursed to live the life of a demon until the child born to Shiva and Vishnu defeated her in a battle.
-Ayyappan, the abandoned son of Shiva and Mohini (an incarnation of Vishnu), could therefore set her free after defeating her.
+Ayyappan, the abandoned son of Shiva and Mohini (a female incarnation of Vishnu), could therefore set her free after defeating her.
 She transformed into a beautiful woman after her defeat.
 After the battle, the young woman proposed marriage to Ayyappan.
 However, he refused, explaining that he had been ordained to go to the forest, live the life of a brahmachari and answer the prayers of devotees.
 However, the young woman was persistent, so Ayyappan promised to marry her the day "kanni-swamis," or new devotees, stopped visiting Sabarimala Temple.
 Sabarimala was visited by kanni-swamis every year, and she was not able to marry Ayyappan.
 The woman is worshipped as the goddess Maalikapurathamma at a neighbouring temple.